Grain quality: Color

 In terms of color, wheat is classified into two classes: red wheat and white wheat.
-Hard red winter wheat is considered superior and commonly used for bread flour production, while white wheat is usually used for cakes, chapattis and certain pasta noodles.
+Hard red winter wheat is considered superior and commonly used for bread flour production, while white wheat is usually used for cakes, chapattis, and certain pasta noodles.
 Each type of wheat has different properties such as taste, baking quality and milling yields.

 Vitreousness

 Wheat vitreousness is an optical property used by many countries to grade or quantify durum wheat quality.
 Based on this, wheat can be placed into three main classes: vitreous, mealy and piebald.
-Vitreous wheat differs from non-vitreous by kernel appearance (starchy and opaque) and is considered to be of better quality than non-vitreous kernels because of higher quality semolina protein, good color and uniform coarse granulation.
+Vitreous durum differs from non-vitreous by kernel appearance and is considered to be of better quality than non-vitreous (starchy and opaque) kernels because of higher output of semolina during milling, good color and uniform coarse granulation.

 Chemical (quality) properties of wheat

 Moisture content

 Wheat grain, when harvested, typically has a moisture content of 10–12%.
 In most countries, moisture content is not part of the grading system, but it is the most important factor affecting the quality of wheat grain, hence is inversely related to dry matter loss.
 Moisture content is important in wheat quality because: